-It’s a good thing Monique Polak has a lot of energy because she likes to do a lot of stuff.
+It’s a good thing Monique Polak has a lot of energy, because she likes to do a lot of stuff.
 In addition to teaching English and Humanities at Marianopolis College in Montreal, Monique is an active freelance journalist whose work appears frequently in The Montreal Gazette and in Postmedia newspapers across the country.
 Several of her feature stories have also been published in Maclean's Magazine.

 But what Monique likes to do most of all is write fiction for young adults.
-She is the author of 15 novels: Flip Turn (James Lorimer, 2004), No More Pranks (Orca, 2004); On the Game (James Lorimer, 2005); Home Invasion (Orca, 2005); All In (James Lorimer, 2006); Finding Elmo (Orca, 2007); Scarred (James Lorimer, 2007); 121 Express (Orca, 2008); What World Is Left (Orca, 2008); The Middle of Everywhere (Orca, 2009); Junkyard Dog (Orca, 2009);Miracleville (Orca, 2011); Pyro (Orca, 2012); So Much It Hurts (Orca, 2013); and the recently released Straight Punch (2014).
+She is the author of 15 novels: Flip Turn (James Lorimer, 2004), No More Pranks (Orca, 2004); On the Game (James Lorimer, 2005); Home Invasion (Orca, 2005); All In (James Lorimer, 2006); Finding Elmo (Orca, 2007); Scarred (James Lorimer, 2007); 121 Express (Orca, 2008); What World Is Left (Orca, 2008); The Middle of Everywhere (Orca, 2009); Junkyard Dog (Orca, 2009);Miracleville (Orca, 2011); and most recently, Pyro (Orca, 2012); So Much It Hurts (Orca, 2013); and the recently released Straight Punch (2014).

 So Much It Hurts tells the story of 17-year-old who falls in love with an older man who turns out to be abusive.
 The novel was inspired by real events.
 Straight Punch is about a girl boxer.
 As part of her research, Monique began taking weekly private boxing lessons -- and she continues to box on Thursday nights.